zhang-pengyu/JMMAC/tracker/README.md

 # JMMAC
-This is an offical MATLAB implementation of tracker [Jointly Modeling Motion and Appearance Cues~(JMMAC) for Robust RGB-T Tracking](https://ieeexplore.ieee.org/document/9364880).
+This is an offical MATLAB implementation of tracker [Jointly Modeling Motion and Appearance Cues for Robust RGB-T Tracking](https://ieeexplore.ieee.org/document/9364880).

 ## Introduction

 In  this  study,  we propose a novel RGB-T tracking framework by jointly modeling both appearance and motion cues.
 First, to obtain a robust appearance model, we  develop a novel late fusion method to infer the fusion weight maps of both RGB and thermal (T) modalities.
-The fusion weights are determined by using offline-trained global and local Multimodal Fusion Networks (MFNet), and then adopted to linearly combine the response maps of RGB and T modalities obtained from ECOs.
-Second, when the appearance cue is unreliable, we comprehensively take motion cues, i.e., camera motions, into account to make the tracker robust.
-The camera motion is inferred based on the key-point-based image registration technique.
-Finally, we employ YOLOv2 to refine the bounding box.
+The fusion weights are determined by using offline-trained global and local multimodal fusion networks, and then adopted to linearly combine theresponse maps of RGB and T modalities.
+Second, when the appearance cue is unreliable, we comprehensively take motion cues, i.e., target and camera motions, into account to make the tracker robust.
+We further propose a tracker switcher to switch the appearance and motion trackers flexibly.
+Numerous resultson three recent RGB-T tracking datasets show that the proposed tracker performs  significantly better than other state-of-the-art algorithms.

 ## Dependence